 - Paying off what you owe as quickly as possible

-Check your credit report once a year or each time there’s suspicious situation.
-For example:
+Check your credit report at least once a year or any time there’s a suspicious situation such as:

-- You receive an account statement in your name for a service you didn’t ask for
+- Receiving an account statement in your name for a service you didn’t ask for

-- You’re contacted by a collection agency about a debt you don’t know about
+- Being contacted by a collection agency about a debt you don’t know aboutt

-- When trying to get credit, you’re told there are debts or credit that you’ve never applied for
+- Learning, when trying to get credit, that you have debts you didn’t know about or credit you never applied for

 These firms offer services to people who are in debt.
-They may also refer to themselves as “refinance brokers,” “credit counsellors” or “credit repairers”.
-Their fees can be high and the solutions they offer are limited.
+They may also call themselves “debt relief companies,” “refinance brokers” or “credit consultants.”
+Their services can be very expensive and the solutions they offer are limited.

 Instead, see our list of professionals, businesses and organizations that can help you reduce your debt and review your budget.